 In Section 1 and throughout the document there is use of the term "area" (e.g., "registry area").
 This doesn't seem to be a defined IANA term and doesn't seem to be used elsewhere.
 In my experience, what you mean has most often been referred to as registries or top-level registries and sub-registries; i.e., creating a new registry into which all existing registries related to emergency services are to be moved as sub-registries.
 Please consider using the term "registry" or "top-level registry" instead of "area" and state that existing and new registries are to be sub-registries within it (e.g., change <<establish a new registry area called "Emergency" and to create a set of registries within that area>> to <<establish a new registry called "Emergency" and to create a set of sub-registries within that registry>>).
 I did note that RFC 8126 (Section 2.1) mentions that the terminology has been inconsistent:

 Unfortunately, we have been inconsistent in how we refer to these entities.
 The group names, as they are referred to here, have been variously called "protocol category groups", "groups", "top-level registries", or just "registries".
 The registries under them have been called "registries" or "sub-registries".

+References to Area have been changed to Registries as requested.

+<brian>See email I send.
+Area should be Registry Group (as in Emergency Registry Group) and the individual sections are Registries

+Changed to Registry Group

 Text change requests: